 Launching an Application

-Note that the Launch step is threaded.
+Note that the Call Main Method action is threaded.
 You can setup this launch step to fail if an exception is thrown.
 See the option: “Check exceptions after (seconds)”.

 What goes into a Test Specification ?

-The Add/Insert menu allows you to manually insert any test step type.
+The Add/Insert button on the action list toolbar allows you to manually insert any type of test action/assertion.

-The easiest way to see the types of things that go into a test specification is to start recording.
-Once you’ve set up and execute your launch step properly, you can start recording by clicking on “Record…“.
+The easiest way to see the types of things that go into a test specification is to record.
+You can start recording by clicking on “Record…“.
 Recording settings will then appear.
 If your application has not been launched yet, you can click on the checkbox “Start By Calling Main Method” and provide the main class name there.
-You can then click on Record and the editor will begin recording your actions.
+You can then click on Record and the recording will begin.

-When recording, the selection of suggested actions/assertions may change based on the currently selected component.
-The dialog box of the suggested actions/assertions is dynamically filled by the used Tester class.
-These actions/assertions are automatically configured as much as possible according to the selected component.
-Once the step is inserted, you can further edit its attributes in the test editor.
+When recording, the selection of suggested actions/assertions may change based on the current component.
+The dialog box of the suggested actions/assertions is dynamically filled by the used Tester class instance.
+These actions/assertions are automatically configured as much as possible according to the selected component state.
+Once the action/assertion is inserted, you can further edit its attributes in the editor.